TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/checkChainForTx.md

 `Promise`\<`void`\>

-A promise that resolves when the wallet is on the correct chain, or rejects if the user cancels the switch or an error occurs.
+A promise that resolves when the wallet is on the correct chain.
+It rejects if the user cancels the switch or if another error occurs.

 ## Throws

-Throws an error if the user rejects the chain switch or if the switch fails.
+Throws a specific error if the user rejects the chain switch or if the switch fails for other reasons.